Convert Figma logo to code with AI

 Prerequisites

-1. Latest Git with Large File Support selected in the setup on the components dialog and for convenience a git UI client like GitExtensions.
+1. Latest Git with Large File Support selected during setup.
+For convenience, you might also use a Git UI client like GitExtensions.

 2. .NET 8.0 SDK

-3. Visual Studio 2022 with the following workloads:
+3. Visual Studio 2022 (the Community edition is free) with the following workloads:

 • .NET desktop development with .NET Framework 4.7.2 targeting pack (should be enabled by default)